Understanding CPR Success Rates: Effectiveness and Influencing Factors

 How long should CPR be performed before it is deemed unsuccessful?

 The duration of CPR that should be performed before it is deemed unsuccessful varies depending on the situation.
 According to the American Heart Association (AHA), CPR should be performed continuously until emergency medical services (EMS) arrive or until an automated external defibrillator (AED) becomes available.
-If the person does not respond to CPR within a reasonable amount of time, EMS may declare the person dead on the scene.
+If the person does not respond to CPR within a reasonable amount of time, EMS declares the person dead on the scene.

 What is the average survival rate for individuals who receive CPR outside of a hospital setting?